BrianButterly/mod1-cli-project/README.md

 ____________________________________
 ##user Stories

-User will be able to:
+👨🏻‍💻User will be able to:

-make an account (Create)
-browse menu items (Read)
-view prices on the menu (Read) make an order (Create)
-view their order (Read)
-change their order (Update)
-cancel their order (Delete)
+make an account (Create)/login as a user? browse menu items (Read) view prices on the menu (Read) make an order (Create) view their order (Read) change their order (Update) cancel their order (Delete)